| | |

 Soup is such a cozy and comforting meal, and this tortilla soup gumbo hits all my favorites about soup.
 Customizable, favorable, hearty, warm, and just comforting.

-Making the Soup
+Quick Overview → Making the Soup

 Serving the Soup

-• For the Chicken stock: Replace with Vegetable stock
+• Chicken stock: swap for vegetable stock

 Cooking with Kids